-Private Equity Funds - Private equity includes 40 buyout funds, 3 distressed funds, 2 growth equity funds, 9 hard asset funds, 9 mezzanine funds, 5 multi-strategy funds, 5 turnaround funds, 11 venture capital funds, and 4 direct investments that invest mostly in private companies across a variety of industries.
-The value of the investments in this type has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Private equity funds - Private equity includes 47 buyout funds, 3 distressed debt funds, 2 growth equity funds, 13 hard asset funds, 4 mezzanine funds, 5 multi-strategy funds, 6 turnaround funds, 12 venture capital funds and 3 structured capital funds that invest mostly in private companies across a variety of industries.
+The value of the investments in this type have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments cannot be easily redeemed.
 The nature of private equity investments is that distributions are received through the liquidation of the underlying assets of the fund.
 The expected holding period of a private equity portfolio company is 2 to 10 years.

-Real Estate Funds - Real estate funds include 4 core funds, 14 value added funds, and 18 opportunistic funds that invest primarily in the United States, Europe, and Asia.
+Real estate funds - Real estate funds include 6 core funds, 17 value added funds, and 23 opportunistic funds that invest primarily in the United States, Europe, and Asia.
 Fund investments can be made in the debt, equity, or a combination of both in real estate property ventures.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments can be redeemed with proper notification to the fund manager.
 Distributions from each fund may be received as cash flows from operations or return of capital from sales of assets.
 The expected holding period of underlying assets in the real estate funds is 2 to 10 years.

-Timberland Funds - The System has one timberland fund that invests in acquisition, growth, and disposition of timber and associated properties.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Timberland funds - The System has one timberland fund that invests in acquisition, growth, and disposition of timber and associated properties.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments cannot be easily redeemed.
 Distributions from the fund may be received as cash flows from operations or return of capital from sales of assets.
 The holding period for these assets is at the discretion of the fund manager based on the fund's purchase or sale of the underlying assets.

-Farmland Funds - The System has two farmland funds.
-One fund is an open-ended fund comprised of units that represent the System's ownership of underlying agricultural related assets.
+Farmland funds - The System has 2 farmland funds.
+One fund is an open-ended fund comprised of units that represent the System's ownership of underlying agricultural-related assets.
 This fund may be redeemed quarterly with proper notification to the fund manager.
 The other fund holds the System's direct investments in farmland and related assets.
 These investments cannot be easily redeemed.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 Distributions from the fund may be received in cash flows from operations or return of capital from sales of assets.
 The holding period is at the discretion of the fund manager based on the fund's purchase or sale of the underlying assets in the portfolio.

-Infrastructure Funds - Infrastructure funds include five funds that primarily invest in physical, operational, systems, and monopolistic opportunities such as governmental functions (transmission lines and toll roads).
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Infrastructure funds - Infrastructure funds include 7 funds that primarily invest in physical, operational, systems, and in monopolistic opportunities such as governmental functions (transmission lines and toll roads).
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments cannot be easily redeemed.
 Distributions from each fund may be received as cash flows from operations or return of capital from sales of assets.
 The expected holding period of underlying assets in the real estate funds is 2 to 10 years.